 Whats your mission?

 My mission is to help folks feel a little better.
 I like helping the physical bodies through yoga and movement.
-From a coaching perspective, I like working alongside a client to identify habits, behaviors or patterns that are no longer helpful.
+From a coaching perspective, I enjoy working alongside a client to identify habits, behaviors or patterns that are no longer helpful.

 What brings you joy?